 The virtual spaces are produced to a photorealistic standard with full ‘virtual staging’ based on interior design layouts.
-This allows developers and their real estate agents bring a ‘virtual’ show house, apartment, office or retail space to market well ahead of actual construction.
+This allows developers and their real estate agents to bring a ‘virtual’ show house, apartment, office, or retail space to market well ahead of actual construction.

 UX of the off plans 360 virtual tour app include:

 - Integrated in-tour sharing on social media platforms and email